nathanielshak/advancedprogramming/Lesson4/README.md

 **To start this lesson, students should:**

+* Have a basic understanding of Lists and Dictionaries in Python.
+* Have a solid grasp of control flow and designing logical solutions to coding problems.
+* Understand variables, operations, and booleans.

 **By completing this lesson, students will:**

 * Gain a soldified understanding of variables, control flow, lists, and dictionaries.